Strange doings on tobacco road

 On Friday night, I watched the ACC tournament semifinal game between North Carolina and Duke.
 It was my first viewing this season of these college basketball powerhouses.

 Two things surprised me.
-First, Duke, famous for its hard-nosed man-to-man defense, was played a zone.
+First, Duke, famous for its hard-nosed man-to-man defense, played a zone.
 Second, North Carolina’s oft-maligned Theo Pinson was dominating the game as kind of point-forward.
 The day before, Pinson had scored 25 points against a nationally-ranked Miami team.
 Against Duke, he wasn’t scoring that much, but picked apart Mike Krzyzewski’s zone defense.

 There’s a relationship between my two observations.
 To understand it, let’s begin by noting that Duke basketball has become the king of one-and-done programs — programs that recruit the very best high school basketball players knowing that, if the players live up to their billing, they will be done with school and heading to the NBA after one season.